storageos/deploy/k8s/deploy-storageos/external-etcd/README.md

 ## External ETCD cluster

+StorageOS recommends using external etcd for large clusters and for those that change its topology frequently, such as cloud installations with frequent scale out and scale down of the nodes.

-Set the addresses of your etcd nodes at `manifests/025_etcd_service.yaml`.
+If you run an ETCD cluster out of the scope of Kubernetes, you can reference to it by setting the addresses of your etcd nodes at `manifests/025_etcd_service.yaml`.
 That k8s service decouples the application from the external services.
-However, you can define the etcd cluster ip coupling the installation by editing the enviromental variables of the StorageOS container at `manifests/040_daemonset.yaml_template`.
+However, if you prefer to set the ips without TCP balancing, you can change the SVC name in the file `manifests/005_config` for the ips in format 'ip1:port,ip2:port,'.

 > Only versions of etcd server 3.0 and above are supported.

+After that, you can proceed to execute the script `deploy-storageos.sh` as usual.